spanner/radiant-forum-extension/README.markdown

 ## Smilies

 I've included a basic set here and a redcloth extension that catches :smile: notation alongside the textile markup.
-There's a javascript front end for that too - click on the smiley, you know - which will soon appear here, along with the rest.
+There's a javascript front end for that too - click on the smiley, you know - which will soon appear here.

 ## Author & Copyright